Username4Fabian/MailResponses/README.md

 msg.addHeader("Content-Transfer-Encoding", "8bit");
 ```

-The `setFrom`, `setReplyTo`, `setSubject`, `setText`, and `setSentDate` methods are used to set the from address, reply-to address, subject, body, and sent date of the email, respectively.
+The `setFrom`, `setReplyTo`, `setSubject`, `setText`, and `setSentDate` methods are used to set the from address, reply-to address, subject, body, and sent date of the emailDummy, respectively.

 ```java
 msg.setFrom(new InternetAddress(fromEmail, "NoReply-JD"));